ferniegram/harbour-yast-client/README.md

 ## Build
 ### Local build
 Simply clone this repository and ensure to have all [submodules](https://git-scm.com/docs/git-submodule) imported as well (e.g. by using `git submodule update --init`).
-Then use the project file `harbour-fernschreiber.pro` to import the sources in your SailfishOS IDE.
-To build and run Fernschreiber or an application which is based on Fernschreiber, you need to create the file `harbour-fernschreiber/src/tdlibsecrets.h` and enter the required constants in the following format:
+Then use the project file `harbour-fernschreiber2.pro` to import the sources in your SailfishOS IDE.
+To build and run Fernschreiber or an application which is based on Fernschreiber, you need to create the file `harbour-fernschreiber2/src/tdlibsecrets.h` and enter the required constants in the following format:

 ```
 #ifndef TDLIBSECRETS_H